Establishment of 2 new Flagship Centres between OUH and SDU in 2024

 The ambition is to establish Flagship Centres requiring equal collaboration between researchers affiliated at OUH / The Faculty of Health Sciences and researchers employed at other SDU faculties.
 The main goal is ensuring better treatment for our patients.
 However, the interdisciplinary approach leaves room for more holistically oriented research fields in form of both applied research and basic research.

-OUH and SDU expect the new Flagship Centres to be established 1th January 2024 for a period of five years with the opportunity for a five-year prolongation.
+It is expected that the Flagship Center will be established 1st January 2025 for a period of five years with the opportunity for a five-year prolongation.

-At the termination of the funding, it is anticipated that each centre has developed into an international leading research environment, and that the cooperation between the involved parties continues.
+At the termination of the funding, it is anticipated that the center has developed into an international leading research environment, and that the cooperation between the involved parties continues.

 1.1 Requirements for a Flagship Centre